leninkumar31/leninkumar31.github.io/_posts/2020-07-19-Introduction-To-Rate-Limiting.md

         wg.Wait()
       }
     {% endhighlight %}
   Result of running the above code can be seen in the below image.
-First Go Routine was able to access the token and remaining Go Routines failed to access because only one token is available at that second.
+First Go Routine was able to access the token and remaining Go Routines failed to access because only one token was available at that second.
   <p align="center">
   <img src="/assets/images/RateLimiter/TokenBucketOutput.png" alt="Architecture">
   </p>